 As part of its Education Initiative, The Rapides Foundation funds The Orchard Foundation to administer programs associated with its Career and Postsecondary Readiness strategies.
-One of those programs is to provide Career Counseling to high school students.
+One of those programs is to provide career coaching to high school students.

 In partnership with the guidance department, Career Compass coaches act as a liaison between the students of Central Louisiana and the postsecondary institutions in the state.
 Career Compass coaches are educated on all of the postsecondary schools in the area they serve and the programs each offers, thus helping students find the right school for their needs.

 Among the services offered to students by Career Compass coaches are assistance in navigating through the complexities of applying to postsecondary institutions, helping students go through a "career inventory" to find out what their interests and strengths are, and building good relationships with parents and guardians to assist with applications and securing financial aid for their student.